Best Medicare Advantage Plans in Indiana

 - Annual Election Period: Every year, you get several weeks in the autumn to choose your Medicare Advantage plan for the next year.

-- Special Election Periods: If you experience certain changes in your circumstances, you might trigger a Special Election Period at any time of the year.
+- Special Election Periods: If you experience certain changes in your circumstances — such as if your insurance company does not do a contract renewal for its Medicare contract — you might trigger a Special Election Period at any time of the year.

 Note that Medicare also offered a beneficiary a Medicare Advantage Disenrollment Period for the first several weeks of each year.
 This may be replaced in the future by an extra Annual Election Period.